The Art of Worship Seminars

 Regarding the images of the Gospel, discussions will address the sacraments of baptism and the Lord's Supper.
 The seminars will also reflect more broadly on the use of space, the value of aesthetics, and the importance of visual imagery as an aspect worship.
 Participants will learn about modern sound, lighting, visual presentation, and the many technical facets of our worship.
 Conversations will also highlight how to nurture artists in the local church.

-Regarding the expression of worship, discussions will encourage a healthy diet of song that consists of modern worship songs, modern hymns, traditional hymns (with new melodies, modern arrangements, and/or an additional chorus), psalms, and service music.
+Regarding the expression of the Gospel, discussions will encourage a healthy diet of song that consists of modern worship songs, modern hymns, traditional hymns (with new melodies, modern arrangements, and/or an additional chorus), psalms, and service music.
 Focus will be placed on the practices and considerations that foster robust congregational singing.
 The seminars will cover a living and creative use of liturgy that incorporates various forms of prayer, confessions of faith, and Scripture readings.
 Participants will learn about a variety of ecumenical resources that complement the Revised Common Lectionary.

 Finally, the seminars will reflect on the value of knowing one's cultural context.
 Participants will explore the various models of worship and ways of maintaing an identity while still highlighting diversity.